Stabbath/ProMod/README.txt

 - Changed the way plugins are loaded to be more developer-friendly.
 Plugin loads and cvar settings are divided into .cfg modules, selectively executed by each config that wants that module's features:
     - There's a .cfg for the standard promod settings.
     - There's a .cfg for each possible player number (1v1/2v2/3v3/4v4).
-    - There's a .cfg for adding hr.
+    - There's a .cfg for adding a nerfed hr.
     - There's a .cfg to have hunters only.
     - ... for db.
     - ... for hb.